ubuntu/ubuntu-project-docs/docs/reference/exception-AptUpdates.rst

 test suite as both root and a normal user whereas the autopkgtests only cover the root portion.

+Aside from this we do also follow the normal [Test Plan] SRU process.

 .. _requesting_the_sru:

 Requesting the SRU